jpdoherty90/Project_Week/README.md

 Julian built the checkout/payment functionality as well as most of the CSS/styling for the project.
 Alyssa built the aforementioned API call as well as much of the models and validations.

-  This project is not currently deployed although deploying it to Heroku is on my immediate to-do list and should be completed within a week of this writing.

   This was our first group project and first web app that took more than a day or two.
 It has been over 3 months since we completed this project.
 Since then I have been learning and will continue to learn about OOP, design patterns, and best practices, and I'm sure if I were to refactor this project in a few months there will be a lot of changes to be made.
 That